All That Remains (band): Madness (2016–2018)

-On August 1, it was reported that All That Remains were recording their eighth album at a Los Angeles-area studio with producer Howard Benson.
+In May 2016 it was reported that All That Remains were recording their eighth album at a Los Angeles-area studio with producer Howard Benson.
 Frontman Phil Labonte stated about the follow-up to 2015's The Order of Things: "The disc we are working on right now is going to blow people's minds.
 It's gonna challenge you.
 There are songs like nothing we've ever done before."
-The new album, was officially titled Madness, and two singles the title track and "Safe House" were released on February 3.
+The new album, was officially titled Madness, and two singles, the title track and "Safe House," were released on February 3.
 The full album was then released on April 28, 2017.
 The album debuted at number 50 on the Billboard 200 and became the band's second to top the US Top Hard Rock Albums Billboard.
-Once again the album was met with mixed reviews from critics not being seen as metal album at all.
-The band toured North America with Alter Bridge in support of the album in late 2017.
+Once again, the album was met with mixed reviews from critics, not being seen as a metal album at all.
+The band made several festival appearances in support of the album during the spring of 2017, and toured North America with Alter Bridge towards the end of the year.